 Frequent water changes are good, but don’t change your tank water too often, and don’t remove too much of the water, as you will remove much of the beneficial bacteria, which help to break down waste and remove ammonia from your tank.
 Also, make sure to add a water conditioner when carrying out a water change to avoid chemicals such as chlorine from entering the tank.

-It would be best to always keep your betta tank similar to a bettas natural environment where they will feel most relaxed.
-You can do this by adding live plants, ornaments, and the correct substrates such as gravel, sand, or clay.
+It would be best to always keep your betta tank similar to a betta’s natural environment, where it will feel most relaxed.
+You can add live plants, ornaments, and the correct substrates, such as gravel, sand, or clay.

-Many betta owners report that they will form bubble nests when their betta fish are happy in their environment.
+Many betta owners notice their betta forming a bubble nest when their betta fish are happy in their environment.
 A bubble nest is where a betta will blow bubbles at the surface that form a nest of bubbles.
-This is a natural breeding behavior and is usually found in male betta fish, who in the wild will make their nest under leaves while waiting for a female betta.
+This is a natural breeding behavior and is usually found in male betta fish, who, in the wild, will make their nest under leaves while waiting for a female betta.

-Bubble nests are a good sign of a healthy and relaxed betta fish, but if your betta does not make a bubble nest, it is not necessarily a bad sign either.
-Not all bettas exhibit this behavior.
+Bubble nests are a good sign of a healthy and relaxed betta fish, although it’s not necessarily bad if your betta does not make one.
+Not all bettas exhibit this behavior outside of mating season.

 It can be hard to tell why your betta fish is not eating.
-For example, you may notice that your betta stops eating when you are at work, but it’s tough to know why!
-Stress is probably the reason if you have considered all these things and still cannot find out why your betta is not eating.
+You may notice that your betta stops eating when introduced to a new tank mate.
+In this case, stress is probably the reason.

 Betta fishes do stop eating from time to time, and there isn’t one single cause.
-Hopefully, my list of possible reasons why your betta is not eating will help you discover why and resolve it.
+Hopefully, my list of possible reasons why your betta is not eating will help you narrow it down, discover why, and resolve it.